web-dave/vsc-angular-cli/README.md

 ## a wrapper for angular-cli commands
-So you can run angular-cli commands directly from cscode commandpannel.
+So you can run angular-cli commands directly from the VSCode command panel.

 ## Install
 ### you need to have angular-cli installed!